Hang-Hu/restaurantRecommender/report.md

 What problems did you encounter while attacking the problem?
 How did you solve them?

-### Getting the data

-I downloaded Yelp Dataset from https://www.yelp.com/dataset/download.

 ### ETL

 Since Spark's DataFrame based ml library I used only supports numeric types for the user and item id columns, but all the id in Yelp Dataset are string like 'wKlH90YB5RYFvJ8N3pstVw', so I mapped business_id, user_id, and review_id to int values using `zipWithIndex()`.

-I only need business which has review_count, is open and is a restaurant, so I first cleaned it.
-I need reviews which are commented on this business I just generated.
-I need users which have reviews on restaurants.
-This was done in `clean_data_to_parquet.py`.

 In `write_parquet_to_mysql.py` I encountered a critical problem, `Duplicate entry '94157' for key 'PRIMARY'`.
 The reason is when business_id is 0, since MySQL treats 0 specially as Null, it will insert as a random business_id like 94157, which conflicts the row with business_id 94157.
 And `zipWithIndex()` will index from 0.
 My solution is to make business_id start from 1 by `.zipWithIndex().map(lambda x: (x[0], x[1]+1))`.